earthly/earthly/docs/ci-integration/remote-buildkit.md

 Make sure you mount your certificates and keys in the correct location (`/etc/*.pem`).

-For complete details, see the [documentation for `earthly/buildkitd`](https://hub.docker.com/r/earthly/buildkitd).
+For complete details, see the [documentation for `earthly/buildkitd` on DockerHub](https://hub.docker.com/r/earthly/buildkitd).

 #### Client